NoHomey/react-material-ui-keyboard/README.md

 };
 ```

-# Example using custom textField and controlling when to open the keyboard
+# Example using custom textField and controlling when to open the keyboard and when to prevent the native virtual keyboard

 ```js
 import * as React from 'react';